-In Normal mode the output channels can either be controlled by the direct inputs or by the internal PWM module, which is configured by the SPI register settings.
+In Normal mode the output channels can either be controlled by the direct inputs or by the internal PWM module, which is configured by the data stored in the SPI registers.
 For bidirectional SPI communication, V{DD} has to be in the authorized range.
-Failure diagnostics and configuration are also performed through the SPI port.
+Failure diagnostics and configurations are also performed through the SPI port.
 The reported failure types are: Openload, short-circuit to battery, severe short-circuit to ground, overcurrent, overtemperature, clock-fail, undervoltage, and overvoltage.
 The SPI port can be supplied either by a 5.0 V or by a 3.3 V voltage supply.
 For direct input control, V{DD} is not required.